Alaska

 Strict Interpretation of Contract

 When interpreting a contract, the Alaska courts’ duty is to “ascertain and give effect to the reasonable intentions of the contracting parties.”
 Flint Hills Resources Alaska, LLC v.
 Williams Alaska Petroleum, Inc., 377 P.3d 959, 970 (Alaska 2016) (quoting Estate of Polushkin ex rel.
 Polushkin v.
 Maw, 170 P.3d 162, 167 (Alaska 2007)); see also Best v.
 Fairbanks North Star Borough, 493 P.3d 868, 873 (Alaska 2021).
 The courts determine the parties’ reasonable intentions by “resort[ing] to the language of the disputed provision and other provisions, relevant extrinsic evidence, and case law interpreting similar provisions.”
 Polushkin, 170 P.3d at 167 (quoting W. Pioneer, Inc. v.
 Harbor Enters., Inc., 818 P.2d 654, 656 (Alaska 1991)).
 It is not necessary to find that an agreement is ambiguous before looking to extrinsic evidence as an aid in determining what it means.
 Miller v.
 Fowler, 424 P.3d 306, 313 (Alaska 2019) (quoting Nautilus Marine Enterprises, Inc. v.
 Exxon Mobil Corp., 305 P.3d 309, 316-17 (Alaska 2013); see also Alyeska Pipeline Serv.
 Co. v.
-O’Kelley, 645 P.2d 767, 771 (Alaska 1982) (“[A] court . . . may initially turn to extrinsic evidence in construing a contract.”)).
+O’Kelley, 645 P.2d 767, 771 n.
+1 (Alaska 1982) (“[A] court . . . may initially turn to extrinsic evidence in construing a contract.”)).
 “Typically, in resolving disputes concerning … an agreement, we begin by viewing the contract as a whole and the extrinsic evidence surrounding the disputed terms, in order to determine if those terms are ambiguous—that is, if they are reasonably subject to differing interpretation, and if those differing interpretations are both reasonable.”
 Zamarello v.
 Reges, 321 P.3d 387, 393–94 (Alaska 2014) (citing Weiner v.
 Burr, Pease & Kurtz, P.C., 221 P.3d 1, 9 (Alaska 2009)).
 Alaska courts will depart from the plain language of the contract only if the contract language is ambiguous.
 Williams v.
 Crawford, 982 P.2d 250, 253 (Alaska 1999).
 A contract is ambiguous only if, when taken as a whole, it is reasonably subject to differing interpretations.
 Id.

 Prompt Payment Requirements (Public/Private)